 You can easily adjust in case you lose power in your optic, or there is a sudden change from a darker to a brighter environment.
 You can adapt to change faster since there are no realignments.

 Lower ⅓ co witness is a state whereby your target and your iron sight are slightly lower than the red dot.
 A lower ⅓ co witness requires a taller optic mount; however, it is only a few millimeters more.
 It will demand a few alterations from a heads-up position to a lower chin weld to enable switching from the red dot to the iron sight whenever necessary.

-You will have to practice if you are applying a lower ⅓ co witness.
+Through our trial and error, we discovered that you will have to practice if you are applying a lower ⅓ co witness.
 The major benefit of this design is that it is not mandatory to utilize flip-up sights.
 However, if your platform needs fixed sights (a good example is the AK or Scorpion), it will be mandatory to use fixed sights.
 This will also apply to guns utilizing FSBs.